Adaptive Conformal Inference Under Distribution Shift: Appendix

+A sharp reader may notice that the naive bound given in (\ref{eq:prop_bound}) actually goes to 0 faster in $T$ than the HMM-based bound shown in (\ref{eq:thm_bound}).
+While this is true, the bound (\ref{eq:prop_bound}) has the highly undesirable property of increasing in $1/\sqrt{\epsilon_1}$, i.e. the bound increases as the size of the distribution shift decreases.
+On the other hand, the HMM-based bound has the more intuitive property of decreasing with the distribution shift.

-Plugging (\ref{eq:bound_on_bias}) into Theorem \ref{thm:large_dev_err_bound} gives a concentration inequality for $|T^{-1}\sum_{t=1}^T \text{err}_t - \alpha|$.
-We now provide some discussion as to how one should judge the size of this bound.
-In general, there are two main regimes in which we expect $|T^{-1} \sum_{t=1}^T\text{err}_t - \alpha|$ to be small: \begin{enumerate} \item Environments in which the state $A_t$ changes frequently, but $|\alpha^*_{A_{t+1}} - \alpha^*_{A_{t}}|$ is always small.
-In this case it is reasonable to expect $1-\eta$ to not be too small and so plugging (\ref{eq:bound_on_bias}) into Theorem \ref{thm:large_dev_err_bound} will give a reasonable bound. \item Environments in which the state changes very infrequently.
+The only remaining issue is to determine the size of $\sqrt{\epsilon_1/(1-\eta)}$.
+To provide some insight into this quantity note that there are two main regimes in which we expect $|T^{-1} \sum_{t=1}^T\text{err}_t - \alpha|$ to be small: \begin{enumerate} \item Environments in which the state $A_t$ changes frequently, but $|\alpha^*_{A_{t+1}} - \alpha^*_{A_{t}}|$ is always small.
+In this case it is reasonable to expect $1-\eta$ to not be too small and so we anticipate that (\ref{eq:thm_bound}) will give a reasonable bound. \item Environments in which the state changes very infrequently.
 In this case $\{A_t\}_{t \in \mmn}$ will mix slowly and so we expect $1-\eta$ to be quite small.
-Additionally, we also have that $\alpha^*_{A_{t+1}} = \alpha^*_{A_t}$ a large proportion of the time and thus $B$ and $\sigma^2_B$ will also both be small.
-As a result, it is not immediately clear what Theorem \ref{thm:large_dev_err_bound} tells us about $|T^{-1} \sum_{t=1}^T\text{err}_t - \alpha|$.
-Below we give one simple example that demonstrates that Theorem \ref{thm:large_dev_err_bound} can also be a reasonable bound in this instance. \end{enumerate}
+Additionally, we also have that $\alpha^*_{A_{t+1}} = \alpha^*_{A_t}$ a large proportion of the time and thus $\epsilon_1$ will also be small.
+As a result, it is not immediately clear what (\ref{eq:thm_bound}) tells us about $|T^{-1} \sum_{t=1}^T\text{err}_t - \alpha|$.
+Below we give one simple example that demonstrates that (\ref{eq:thm_bound}) can also be a reasonable bound in this instance. \end{enumerate}

-\begin{example} Let $\{A_t\}_{t \in \mmn}$ be the Markov chain with $n$ states and transition matrix
+\begin{example} Let $\{A_t\}_{t \in \mmn}$ be the Markov chain with states $\{1,\dots,n\}$ and transition matrix